lmangall/lmangall/README.md

 ### Hi there 👋

-I am at the end of a curriulum at 42 Berlin based monstly on C and C++: after coding our own libraries, we code our own shell.
+I just finished the curriulum of 42 Berlin based monstly on C and C++: after coding our own libraries, we code our own shell.
-I am currently focused on [ChatPay](https://github.com/TON-42), where I serve as a co-founder.
-Apart from business meetings and strategy, I do mostly ChatPay's frontend.
-From conventional commits to mocked API endpoints, I'm proud of how well-organized the project is.
-As part of a small team, I'm also familiar with the backend and database, stepping in whenever needed.
+Currently doing an internship at Dassault Systems, the task is to implement an AI agent in Catia My current side project revolves around molecules for the flavor and perfume industry, but it's WIP so not ready yet to show.
+Last relatively big project was [ChatPay](https://github.com/TON-42), where after a hackathon win we tried to go the startup way.

 You can check out [this small project](https://enterprise-decision-tracker.vercel.app/) I did on a 3 days span as a challenge where I tried to implement as many good practices and tools as I could (read more on the [readme](https://github.com/lmangall/enterprise_decision_tracker) on such a high paced project.